Destinations Greece The Cyclades Santorini

 Must ordera molecular signature

-Molecular-mixology bar inside a cave on Marinatou Street in Fira — smoked drinks, edible-foam toppings, drinks served in lab beakers and on slate slabs.
+An Athens import (not a Santorini original), a molecular-mixology bar inside a cave on Marinatou Street in Fira — smoked drinks, edible-foam toppings, drinks served in lab beakers and on slate slabs.
 Cliff-cave interior with caldera view through the windows.
 More theatre than the other Fira bars; worth one stop if you've already done the classics.

 Fira caveMolecular mixologyTheatre over substance